Hospice Awareness Week

 We can't either

-A recent report commissioned by five New Zealand hospices, including Otago Community Hospice, has highlighted the incredible value hospices bring to New Zealand.
+A recent report commissioned by five New Zealand hospices, including Otago Community Hospice, has highlighted the incredible value hospices bring to New Zealand, but also the urgent need to rethink how the Government funds hospice services.

 Hospices save the health system a staggering $110m every year and deliver a conservative return on investment of $1.59 for every $1 of government funding.
 They also generate $48m in quality-of-life improvements, $2.6m in well-being benefits and $468k in out-of-pocket cost savings for families.